maxxboese/megabonk-esp/README.md

 - Scratched feature/object has esp option.
 I didn't know the balance shrine wasnt in the game im bad at this game

--Only bugs i know about are the esp labels sometimes render over nothing.
+- Only bugs i know about are the esp labels sometimes render over nothing.